Do you have a herniated disc? Bulging Disc? Sciatica? Spinal Stenosis? Degenerative Disc Disease?

 Will I receive Physical Therapy or Rehab Exercises?

 Typically yes, but we utilize physical rehabilitation exercises rather than Physical Therapy.
-Our Phoenix chiropractic doctor, Richard Bronson, DC has been successfully treating patients in pain for over 34 years.
+Our Phoenix chiropractic doctor, Ed Madrid, DC has been successfully treating patients in pain for over 34 years.
 He is certified in cervical decompression and lumbar decompression treatment and oversees all progressive steps for patients receiving spinal decompression to maximize a successful outcome.
 These physical Rehabilitation exercises are guided towards core strengthening

 Are there Clinical Trials that Document the Effectiveness of Spinal Decompression Therapy?